davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 * When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers that still support older relying parties.

 This document aims to remove this constraint with a multi-certificate deployment model.
 Subscribers are instead provisioned with multiple certificates and automatically select the correct one to use with each relying party.
-This allows a single subscriber to use different certificates different relying parties, including older and newer ones.
+This allows a single subscriber to use different certificates for different relying parties, including older and newer ones.

 This model requires the endpoints to somehow negotiate which certificate to use. {{Section 4.2.4 of RFC8446}} defines the `certificate_authorities` extension, but it is often impractical.
 Some trust stores are large, and the X.509 Name structure is inefficient.
 For example, as of August 2023, the Mozilla CA Certificate Program {{MOZILLA-ROOTS}} would encode 144 names totaling 14,457 bytes.
 Instead, this document defines a TLS extension and supporting mechanisms that allow relying parties and subscribers to succinctly communicate supported trust anchors to subscribers, using pre-shared information provisioned by root programs and CAs, respectively.